8211005/Building-on-Avalanche---ETH-AVAX/README.md

 4. **Checking token balance:** Players can check their token balance at any time.
 5. **Burning tokens:** Anyone can burn tokens they own that are no longer needed.

-## Technologies Used:
-- Solidity: The programming language used for writing smart contracts on the Ethereum blockchain.
-- ERC20: A standard interface for fungible tokens on the Ethereum blockchain.
-- OpenZeppelin Contracts: A library for secure smart contract development.

-## Contract Details:
-- **Name:** DegenToken (Symbol: DGN)
-- **Decimals:** 0 (Tokens are whole numbers)
-- **Initial Distribution:** The contract owner can mint tokens initially.
-- **Shop Prices:** In-game items are priced in DGN tokens.

-## Setup:
-1. Deploy the `DegenToken.sol` smart contract to the Ethereum blockchain.
-2. Configure the initial token distribution and in-game item prices according to your requirements.
-3. Interact with the contract using Ethereum wallets or other smart contracts.

 ## Usage:
 1. **Minting Tokens:**